Hedgr/hedgr.github.io/index.md

 ## welcome to hell

-# also if anyone tells a teacher about this i will burn you at the stake
+btw if anyone tells a teacher about this i will personally end them

 this is where im gonna put the stuff i make that *probably* works